Siamese occupation of Germany: Background

-In April 1917, when President Woodrow Wilson declared war on Germany, it was clear that US entry into the World War I would probably turn the tide against the Central Powers (Austria-Hungary, Germany, Bulgaria, and the Ottoman Empire).
+In April 1917, when President Woodrow Wilson declared war on Germany, it was clear that US entry into World War I would probably turn the tide against the Central Powers (Austria-Hungary, Germany, Bulgaria, and the Ottoman Empire).
 Waiting on the sidelines and watching, King Vajiravudh (Rama VI) pondered his options.
 Thailand (Siam) had maintained neutrality since the outbreak of World War I in 1914, and the country had maintained friendly relations with Germany, but the monarch understood the political value of casting his lot with the Entente forces.

-The King was convinced that for Thailand participation in the war would be an opportunity to achieve equality with other countries.
-The country lost control of Cambodia and Laos and ceding a few southern provinces in 1889–1909, suffering from the imperial designs of the British and especially French.
-Thailand was also forced to accept the imposition of extraterritorial rights for citizens of such countries as UK, France, and the US.
-Thus, King Vajiravudh hoped that the participation in the World War would permit a revision of these unequal treaties.
+King Vajiravudh believed that joining the war offered Thailand a chance to achieve equal standing with other nations.
+The country had already lost control of Cambodia and Laos and ceded southern provinces between 1889 and 1909 due to British and especially French imperial ambitions, and it had been forced to accept extraterritorial rights for citizens of the UK, France, and the US.
+The king hoped that participating in the war would create an opening to revise these unequal treaties.